Jocareher/Hyperblog-Platzi/README.md

 # Hyperblog-Platzi
-An amazing blog for the Plato's Git&amp;Github course
+An amazing blog for the Platzi's Git&amp;Github course